Feds looking into bias motivation after suspect arrested in Louisiana church burnings

 Dana Nichols, the special agent in charge with the ATF's New Orleans division, said Thursday that there is "zero tolerance" for these attacks, particularly on houses of worship.

 "You cannot destroy our faith.
-We can have church anywhere," she said, adding, "We'll have church in the very parking lot of the building you destroyed."
+We can have church anywhere," Nichols said, adding, "We'll have church in the very parking lot of the building you destroyed."